shreayan98c/Grad-Admission/README.md

 After the regression model will give its output score between 0-1, the universities will be recommended according to that score.

 **Languages Used:** Python

+**To-Do:** Make the front end UI and deploy it so that the model can be run on the values that were submitted using the form.